-- To create a business model for solving the problems of customer, forming solution and present the Business Model Canvas - To develop a solution for customers' problem and analyze the problem solution fit & product market fit. - To build and demonstrate a Minimum Viable Product (MVP) for startup. - To analyze and understand the impact of social entrepreneurship on society and cases.
+- To understand the fit between individual and their entrepreneurial ambitions. - To identify the customers and find a problem worth solving. - To create a business model for solving the problems of customer, forming solution and present the Business Model Canvas - To develop a solution for customers' problem and analyze the problem solution fit & product market fit. - To build and demonstrate a Minimum Viable Product (MVP) for startup. - To analyze and understand the impact of social entrepreneurship on society and cases.